Vietnam.vn - Nền tảng quảng bá Việt Nam

 Poet Po Sao Min, Pa Di ethnic group, author of the poem "The Tree of Two Thousand Leaves".

 Poet Po Sao Min said that the round instrument is the “soul” of the Pa Di people, and folk songs are the essence of the Pa Di people.
 However, up to now, in the Muong region, there are only a few elderly artisans who know how to play the round instrument and sing folk songs.
-Mrs. Thao Phung Din and Mrs. Thao Phung Chan are both over 70 years old, and their singing voices are no longer as strong as before.
+Mrs. Thao Phung Din and Mrs. Thao Phung Chan are both over 70 years old, and their singing voices are not as strong as before.
 Mrs. Po Chin Din and Tung Cha Sen are also over 60 years old.
 In the Muong region, there are no people who know how to make round instruments.
-Young Pa Di people are not interested in folk songs.
+The young Pa Di people are not interested in folk songs.
 Therefore, preserving Pa Di folk songs is very difficult.

 baolaocai-br_z6789247336745-94e855d156b9e504163c6fd78b6fd4f7.jpg

-For poet Po Sao Min, his love for cultural identity, his love for the round instrument and folk songs were put into his poems, including the song “My green country, a round instrument” composed by musician Trong Dai.
+For poet Po Sao Min, his love for cultural identity, his love for the round instrument and folk songs were put into his poems, including the song “My country is green with a round instrument” composed by musician Trong Dai.
 In the poem, the image of the round instrument symbolizes the beauty of the homeland, the peaceful country that returns again and again as a source of pride:

 "Muong Khuong is very green, the sky is very green